ggerganov/llama.cpp/CONTRIBUTING.md

     > [!NOTE]
     > This guideline is yet to be applied to the `llama.cpp` codebase.
 New code should follow this guideline.

-- Follow the existing code style, in case of doubt use `clang-format` to format the added code

 - (TODO: abbreviations usage)